Entanglement transference and non-inertial quantum reference frames: Abstract

 \section{Abstract}

-Given the recent interest in perspectival quantum reference frames (QRFs), we ask how quantum properties in the perspectival picture relate to their global, non-perspectival counterparts.
-It is instructive to establish this link, as most known results in quantum information theory are derived in the latter context.
+Given the recent interest in perspectival quantum reference frames (QRFs), we ask how quantum properties in the perspectival picture relate to their global (non-perspectival) counterparts.
+Such a connection could allow established quantum information to be understood from the perspective of QRFs.
 Specifically, we find sufficient conditions under which global entanglement decomposes into a combination of perspectival entanglement and coherence---a phenomenon that we call \emph{entanglement transference}.
-We apply this result to non-inertial QRFs, in particular, revisiting the problem of entanglement degradation.
+We apply this result to non-inertial QRFs, revisiting the problem of acceleration-induced entanglement degradation.
 We find that entanglement degradation in the perspectival picture can be offset by an increase in coherence resources.
-The non-inertial problem may also provide clues to understanding perspectival QRFs in curved spacetime.
+This novel insight into (relativistic) quantum resource transformations suggests that QRFs may play a useful role in understanding more general quantum resource and quantum information phenomena.